Pokrovskoye, Tyumen Oblast

 Pokrovskoye (Покро́вское) is a village in Yarkovsky District, Tyumen Oblast, Russia.
-It is known as the birthplace of Grigori Rasputin, and it has a museum dedicated to him (formerly the house that Rasputin owned in the village).
+It is known as the birthplace of Grigori Rasputin, and it has a museum dedicated to him.

+Grigori Rasputin House-Museum

+The museum was founded by the villagers of Pokrovskoye in 1990.
+The actual house in which Rasputin lived is not preserved; it was across the street from the current museum.
+The museum resembles the original building.
+It is the first private museum dedicated to the life of Rasputin in Russia.

 Climate

 Pokrovskoye has a typical southern Siberian humid continental climate (Köppen: Dfb), bordering on a subarctic climate (Köppen: Dfc).